AllanPooley/gatsby-theme-legals-prismic/README.md

 }
 ```

-## Configuration
+4. Create one or more `Legal` Content pages, each with 1 or more sections.

 ## Laying down the law

-If you don't already have a privacy policy, or terms and conditions, you can generate one at [Iubenda](https://www.iubenda.com/).
+If you don't already have a Privacy Policy or Terms and Conditions document, you can generate one at [Iubenda](https://www.iubenda.com/).

 ## Overriding Default Styling